 A second course in the use of standard business software applications.
 Advanced features of software applications using Microsoft Office and other current available packages will be addressed.
 Interaction between applications, process automation and additional software applications will be discussed.
-Prerequisite: CSA 105 with a grade of "C-" or higher.
+Prerequisite: CSA 105 with a grade of "C" or better.

-CSA 290 COMPUTER APPLICATIONS CAPSTONE 3 semester hours
+CSA 290 COMPUTER APPLICATIONS CAPSTONE

 This advanced course provides students with an opportunity to demonstrate comprehensive learning in a specific area of study (software applications or web-design applications) through the completion of a major project which assesses technical skills and ability to develop an overall business related assignment.
 The type of project and specific details of the final product will be determined individually based on the individual curriculum choices of the student.
 Students may take more than once with permission of instructor.
-Prerequisite: CSA 205 or CST 154 or equivalent or consent of instructor.
+Prerequisite: CSA 205 or CST 154 either with a "C" or better.